 President Bush talked with Israeli Prime Minister Ehud Olmert in Jerusalem today.
 Tomorrow, he'll go to Ramallah to meet with Palestinian leader Mahmoud Abbas.
 At a news conference with Olmert, he talked about implementing his vision of a two-state solution.
 Steven Lee Myers, White House correspondent for the New York Times, is traveling with the President.

 You don't have to be a political junkie to know that Hillary Clinton and John McCain are the comeback kids of yesterday's New Hampshire primaries—even though Mc Cain points out that he's hardly a kid.
 Barack Obama said Iowa proved white Americans would vote for a black man.
 Gloria Steinem said it proved gender is harder to overcome than race.
 Yesterday's results in New Hampshire have prevented a lot of story lines from becoming conventional wisdom.
 Is Hillary Clinton the front-runner after all?
 Can John McCain compete against major money in big states?
 Will religion emerge as an underlying issue?
 What's up between now and Tsunami Tuesday?

-Larry Sabato, University of Virginia (@larrysabato)
+Larry Sabato, University of Virginia Center for Politics (@larrysabato)

 Robert Ford, State Senator, South Carolina

 Tony Fabrizio, Republican pollster, Fabrizio, McLaughlin, & Associates